Pontefract Road, Castleford, West Yorkshire, WF10 4JB, email@example.com

 English lessons, guided reading and phonics are taught daily.
 Children are encouraged to take reading books home each day and it is expected that you listen to your child read for 5 - 10 minutes each day.
 Please write a comment in your child's reading record to confirm and communicate this information to staff in school.
 Reading books will be changed up to two times a week, where appropriate, but re-reading a familiar book is a very effective way to develop your child's confidence and fluency.

 Mathematics is taught daily in Year 2.
 Children develop mathematical understanding of number, place value, addition, subtraction, multiplication, division, fractions, measurement and geometry (position and direction, and properties of shape).
 Great emphasis is placed upon children being able to apply these mathematical skills to problems in contexts.
 You can help your child at home by practicing the multiplication and division facts for the 2, 5 and 10 times tables as well as number bonds to 100.

 This year, PE for Year 2 will be delivered in two ways:

 The children’s homework books encourage them to become organised and independent.
-All homework (with the exception of spelling) should be written in their homework books or on worksheets.
-Generally, the children will be set homework every week (usually on Friday), which they should record in their homework books, along with the hand in date (usually Wednesday).
+All homework should be written in their homework books or on worksheets.
+Generally, the children will be set homework every week (usually on Friday), which they should record in their homework books, along with the hand in date (the following Friday).
 Parental help with homework would be appreciated if your child requires it.